Abdulraof Macacua cabinet

-The Interim Bangsamoro Cabinet under interim Chief Minister Abdulraof Macacua is the second Bangsamoro regional government cabinet.
+The interim Bangsamoro Cabinet under interim Chief Minister Abdulraof Macacua is the second and current Bangsamoro regional government cabinet.

-Abdulraof Macacua took oath as chief minister on March 12, 2025.
+Abdulraof Macacua took his oath as chief minister on March 12, 2025.
 The Macacua cabinet inherited the composition of Murad Ebrahim's cabinet.
-However on June 23, 2025, Macacua issued memorandum circular no. 7 on June 23, 2025 for all appointed and designated ministers, deputy ministers, and heads of offices and agencies to tender their courtesy resignations.

-Macacua retained eleven out of fifteen head of ministries.
+However, on June 23, 2025, Macacua issued Memorandum Circular No. 7, directing all appointed and designated ministers, deputy ministers, and heads of offices and agencies to tender their courtesy resignations.
+Macacua retained eleven of the fifteen heads of ministries.